Classroom and Community Support (Diploma)

-The Classroom and Community Support Diploma Program provides students with specialized knowledge and skills to help promote the development, education, well-being and citizenship of children and adults with disabilities.
-Courses cover advocacy, augmentative and alternative communication, disability issues, inclusive education, employment and behaviour supports, teaching techniques and more.
-Students complete at least two workplace practicums to gain hands-on experience in a community setting.
-The diploma provides a block transfer into several related university degrees.
-Students can also choose to complete a Behavioural Intervention (autism) specialty with their diploma.
+The Classroom and Community Support Diploma provides you with specialized knowledge and skills to help promote the development, education, well-being and citizenship of children and adults with disabilities.
+You’ll learn about advocacy, augmentative and alternative communication, disability issues, inclusive education, employment and behaviour supports, teaching techniques and more.
+During the program you’ll complete two workplace practicums and a service-learning practicum, allowing you to gain hands-on experience in a community support worker setting.
+You can also choose to complete a Behaviour Intervention (autism) specialty with your diploma.

 |CFCS 1130||Change and Development: Lifespan||3.0|

 |DACS 1140+||Introduction to Practice||3.0|

 |DACS 1250||Teaching and Learning: Universal Design for Learning||3.0|

 |DACS 1256||Teaching and Learning: Introduction to Communication and Behaviour||3.0|

 |DACS 1280+||Foundations of Family Support||3.0|

 |DACS 2356||Teaching and Learning: Supporting Communication and Behaviour||3.0|